Electric and thermoelectric response for Weyl and multi-Weyl semimetals in planar Hall configurations including the effects of strain: Obtaining conductivity tensors using the semiclassical Boltzmann formalism

 For a system in three spatial dimensions, we define the distribution function (alternatively, the probability density function) $ f_n( \mathbf r , \mathbf k, t) $ for the Bloch band (labelled by the index $n$) with the crystal momentum $\mathbf k$ and dispersion $\epsilon_n(\mathbf k)$, such that

-is the number of particles in an infinitesimal phase space volume $ dV_p = \frac{ d^3 \mathbf k}{(2\, \pi)^3 } \,d^3 \mathbf r $ centered at $\left \lbrace \mathbf r , \mathbf k \right \rbrace $ at time $t$ and $g_n$ is the degeneracy of the band.
-If we neglect the orbital magnetization of the Bloch wavepacket and the contributions from the spin-orbit interactions and assume that the Bloch bands are topologically trivial, the Hamilton's equations of motion for Bloch electrons in electromagnetic fields are given by (cf. Chapter--12 of Ref.~\cite{mermin}):
+is the number of particles in an infinitesimal phase space volume $ dV_p = \frac{ d^3 \mathbf k}{(2\, \pi)^3 } \,d^3 \mathbf r $, centered at $\left \lbrace \mathbf r , \mathbf k \right \rbrace $ at time $t$.
+Here $g_n$ is the degeneracy of the band.
+If we neglect the orbital magnetization of the Bloch wavepackets as well as the contributions from the spin-orbit interactions, and assume that the Bloch bands are topologically trivial, the Hamilton's equations of motion for Bloch electrons in electromagnetic fields are given by (cf. Chapter--12 of Ref.~\cite{mermin}):

-where $\mathcal Q $ be the electric charge of a single quasiparticle, and $\mathbf E $ and $\mathbf B $ are the externally applied electric applied electric and magnetic fields.
-We have denoted total time derivatives by the widely used convention of overhead dots.
+where $\mathcal Q $ is the electric charge of a single quasiparticle, and $\mathbf E $ and $\mathbf B $ are the externally applied electric applied electric and magnetic fields.
+We have denoted the total time derivatives by the widely used convention of overhead dots.
 This leads to the kinetic equation

 where